mlsvrts/svelte-atom/README.md

 Provides syntax highlighting and rich intellisense for Svelte components in Atom, utilising the [svelte language server](https://github.com/UnwrittenFun/svelte-language-server).

+## Why does this exist?

+The parent of this plugin, [svelte-atom](https://github.com/sveltejs/svelte-atom) hasn't seen an update in two years and is missing critical features like Svelte 3 support.
+Thus, ide-svelte-2.
+If there's interest, CI for keeping the language server version up to date automatically may be added.
+Until then:

+The current svelte language server version is 0.11.0

 ## Features

 -   Svelte